goga-lanchava/abl-cdi-method-comparison-tools/PatLogGUI/docs/DATA_FORMAT.md

 - Delimiter/decimal-notation handling is performed by MATLAB's import functions when reading the CSV/Excel file; no manual configuration is required by the user.
-- For the SoftwareX illustrative example, a small, de-identified or synthetic PatLog export (a handful of patients/timepoints) is sufficient — see `../examples/`.